Physical Therapy Treatments For Diastasis Recti

 A Washington DC physical therapy clinic can diagnose diastasis recti by assessing your symptoms and doing a detailed examination.

-This includes discussion with you about your experiences and a physical examination to feel for separation of the abdominal muscles.
+This examination includes discussion with you about your experiences and a physical examination to feel for separation of the abdominal muscles.

 Diastasis recti is a condition that isn’t commonly discussed, which means that some people, especially post pregnancy, don’t realize that their discomfort is abnormal and there is help for it.